dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 1. The **default_grouping_name** field stores the name of the active data grouping configuration that is applied to data quality checks.

 2. The **grouping** node is a dictionary of named data grouping configurations.
-One of the named configuration is selected in the **default_grouping_name** field.
+One of the named configurations is selected in the **default_grouping_name** field.

 3. The configuration of one example data grouping, named *group_by_country_and_state* in this example.

 4. The configuration of the first column used for grouping.

 5. The source field identifies the data source for data grouping.
-Supported values are: **column_value** when the grouping value should be captured from the data in the monitored table, by adding a GROUP BY condition.
+Supported values are **column_value** when the grouping value should be captured from the data in the monitored table, by adding a GROUP BY condition.
 Or **tag**, when a hardcoded value should be applied on all results.

 6. The name of the column that is added to the GROUP BY clause for dynamic grouping by row values.

 7. The configuration for the second grouping level.
-Additional grouping levels are: *level_2*, ..., *level_9*.
+Additional grouping levels are *level_2*, ..., *level_9*.

 Each table can have multiple named configuration of data groupings that are defined in the **groupings** dictionary node.